Alogi

-The Alogi (ἄλογοι), also called Alogoi or Alogians, were a group of heterodox Christians in Asia Minor that flourished c.
+The Alogi (ἄλογοι), also called Alogoi or Alogians, were an alleged group of heterodox Christians in Asia Minor that flourished c.
 200 AD, and taught that the Gospel of John and the Apocalypse of John were not the work of the Apostle, but his adversary Cerinthus.
-What we know of them is derived from their doctrinal opponents, whose literature is extant, particularly Epiphanius of Salamis.
-It was Epiphanius who coined the name "Alogi" as a word play suggesting that they were both illogical and they were against the Christian doctrine of the Logos.
-While Epiphanius does not specifically indicate the name of its founder, Dionysius Bar-Salibi, citing a lost work of Hippolytus (Capita Adversus Caium), writes in his commentary on the Apocalypse,Hippolytus of Rome says: A man appeared, named Caius, saying that the Gospel is not by John, nor the Apocalypse but that it is by Cerinthus the heretic.According to fourth century church historian Eusebius of Caesarea, Caius was a churchman of Rome who wrote during the time of Pope Zephyrinus, and had published a disputation with Proclus, a Montanist leader in Rome.
+Though their existence is challenged in scholarship as many modern scholars now doubt the existence of this group all together and call them fictitious, contending Epiphanius of Salamis was the first to tell us about them and that before him we don't get any such information about such a group at all from any report, additionally the tendency of Epiphanius to exaggerate heresies is pointed out too.
+Thus making them an alleged group, What we know of them if they existed in the first place is derived from their critic, particularly Epiphanius of Salamis.
+While Epiphanius does not specifically indicate the name of its founder, Dionysius Bar-Salibi, citing a lost work of Hippolytus (Capita Adversus Caium), writes in his commentary on the Apocalypse,Hippolytus of Rome says: A man appeared, named Caius, saying that the Gospel is not by John, nor the Apocalypse but that it is by Cerinthus the heretic.Though this account is mostly rejected as very late and unreliable by scholars, there is no historic evidence of Caius rejecting the gospel of John and attributing it to Cerinthus prior to this work.
+According to 4th-century church historian Eusebius of Caesarea, Caius was a churchman of Rome who wrote during the time of Pope Zephyrinus, and had published a disputation with Proclus, a Montanist leader in Rome, though he never mentions anything about Caius rejecting the gospel of John and attributing it to Cerinthus.

 Beliefs

-“St. Epiphanius (Haer.
-LI) gives a long account of the party of heretics who arose after the Cataphrygians, Quartodecimans, and others, and who received neither the Gospel of St. John nor his Apocalypse.”; they instead attributed the two New Testament books to the Gnostic Cerinthus, who was actually an enemy of John the Apostle.